National research programmes

-The Swedish goverment has initiated seven national research programmes.
-Formas is responsible for three of these – Climate, Sustainable Spatial Planning and Food.
+The Swedish goverment has initiated 13 national research programmes.
+Formas is responsible for four of these – Climate, Sustainable Spatial Planning, Food and Oceans and Water.

 All of the programmes are broad, ten-year initiatives that will contribute to solving prioritised societal challenges and strengthening collaborations between those performing the research, those funding the research and stakeholders in society.
 The national research programmes will build on the common national research agendas for the respective areas.

 The national research programme on climate will contribute to achieving Sweden's objective to become a fossil fuel-free society and the ambition to be a leading participant in global efforts to achieve the goals of the Paris Agreement.
 Reducing the climate impact of humans necessitates comprehensive transitions and adaptations in Sweden, in the EU and globally.
 Tackling climate challenges therefore requires research within several different subject areas, as well as interdisciplinary and intersectoral research and innovation.

 Contact information Climate

 The national research programme within sustainable spatial planning must generate knowledge that provides the possibilities to develop new solutions within all sectors of society in order to create a safe, secure, sustainable and inclusive society.
 Sweden and the world currently faces decisive social challenges that we must recognise and manage to be able to continue to build a modern and sustainable welfare state.
 This programme is based on the sustainability targets of Agenda 2030 and the national environmental objectives.
 Formas is also responsible for closely related initiatives concerning social housing policy research.

 Strategic agenda for the Sustainable Spatial Planning programme